ChairGraveyard/ScalabilityUIPlugin/README.md

 ---------------------------------------
 + You can change the banner image by replacing this file;
 Plugins\ScalabilityUIPlugin\Resources\Banner.png

++ Compatible to engine version 4.9 or newer

 Setting up the editor and project
 ---------------------------------------